2018 ORGANIC SEED GARLIC

 A rocambole variety acquired by Will Bonsall and Molly Thorkildsen from Raymond Rowe of Phillips, Maine, who acquired it from a man in Rome, N.Y. whose ancestors brought it from Italy in the early 1820s.
 Large bulbs for a rocambole.

-Romanian Red (Porcelain, hardneck) LIMITED QUANTITIES
+Romanian Red (Porcelain, hardneck) LIMITED QUANTITIES SOLD OUT

 Brought from Romania to British Columbia, Canada.
 Thought to be one of the first varieties to be brought to North America.
 In a study of more than 20 cultivars, Romanian Red yielded the most allicin. (from The Complete Book of Garlic).

-Rosewood (Porcelain, hardneck)
+Rosewood (Porcelain, hardneck) SOLD OUT

 So known for the rosy color of its paper.
 Medium sized bulbs.
 More complex flavor than many porcelains.
 High in allicin.

-Russian Red (Rocambole, hardneck)
+Russian Red (Rocambole, hardneck) SOLD OUT

 A rocambole variety brought from Russia to Saskatchewan, Canada by the Doukhobors in the late 1800s or early 1900s.
 Beautiful, large bulbs with rich red (and sometimes bluish) paper.
 One of our favorites.